elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

     + [Canonical IDs offer no extra security](#canonical-ids-offer-no-extra-security)
   * [Conclusion](#conclusion)

-## A necessary refresher: how access works in AWS, and why cross-account access is different
+## A necessary refresher: how access works in AWS

 Feel free to skip this if you have a really good understanding of AWS access.